dtPaTh/azure-quickstart-for-dynatrace-managed/readme.md

 - Consider separate data-disks for dynatrace and cassandra/elastic.

-- Data-disks are currently mounted with the external public script from quickstart samples (https://raw.githubusercontent.com/Azure-Samples/compute-automation-configurations/master/prepare_vm_disks.sh) and should use it's own script (maybe just re-package)
+- Data-disks are currently mounted with the external public script from quickstart samples (https://raw.githubusercontent.com/Azure-Samples/compute-automation-configurations/master/prepare_vm_disks.sh). (maybe just re-package - it's included in the custom scripts)

 - Scripts should be hosted on e.g. offical dynatrace blob-storage

 - Prevent download of the managed installer for every node from dynatrace (reducing download time)

-- Extend to provision ActiveGate.

 - Reconfigure port for Oneagent to use the public IP-Address